 New Jersey Money Laundering LawNew Jersey money laundering law, for the most part, captures the same kinds of events covered by federal money laundering law.
 The New Jersey money laundering statutes, however, attempt to be much more comprehensive.
 Without sacrificing generalty, the New Jersey money laundering statutes, by specific examples, encompass various situations not spelled out in the federal money laundering statutes.
 Additionally, of course, the New Jersey money laundering statutes need not depend, either explicitly or implicitly, upon federal constitutional law-making authority.

 Depending on the circumstances, the court may imprison a person convicted of New Jersey money laundering for up to twenty years, and impose a fine of up to $500,000.00.

 Money Laundering Lawyers in New JerseyActivities that violate federal money laundering statutes may (and typically will) also violate New Jersey money laundering statutes, and vice versa.
 Such activities would thus lend themselves to prosecution by both New Jersey and federal authorities.
 Constitutional provisions against double jeopardy do not preclude separate prosecutions by each jurisdiction.

-Allan Marain and Norman Epting, Jr. are federal and New Jersey money laundering lawyers.
-Their combined experience is approximately seventy years.
-They are available to discuss your federal and New Jersey money laundering charges in a confidential no-cost no-obligation one-on-one conference.
-They would welcome your call.
+Allan Marain is a federal and New Jersey money laundering lawyer.
+He has been defending clients against criminal charges since 1976.
+He is available to discuss your federal and New Jersey money laundering charges in a confidential one-on-one conference.
+He would welcome your call.